Fetch data from lookup tables

 Add and edit lookup tables

-To use lookup tables in a workflow, please contact Trelica Support and Customer Success.
+To use lookup tables in a workflow, please contact 1Password SaaS Manager Support and Customer Success.
 We will discuss your requirements and help you to set up a workflow with the appropriate logic.

 You can view and edit existing lookup tables from the workflow editor.

-When the workflow runs, Trelica matches the selected field value (such as the person's team or a custom workflow field) to a key in the lookup table and then returns the associated value.
+When the workflow runs, SaaS Manager matches the selected field value, such as the person's team or a custom workflow field, to a key in the lookup table and then returns the associated value.

 When adding new rows to a lookup table, it's important to ensure each key exactly matches one of the available field values.
-For help with new or existing lookup tables, please contact Trelica Support and Customer Success.
+For help with new or existing lookup tables, please contact 1Password SaaS Manager Support and Customer Success.

 Was this article helpful?